Montgomery County Memorial Library System

 Montgomery County Memorial Library System is a public library system in Montgomery County, Texas, United States.
 The system operates libraries in several Montgomery County cities and areas.

 History

 The library started with 1,200 items inside the Conroe School Recreation Center in 1946.
 It was originally maintained by a women's group known as the HUB Club.
-In 1948 the Library became a branch of the Montgomery County government, with an allocated budget of US$25,000.
+In 1948 the library became a branch of the Montgomery County government, with an allocated budget of US$25,000.
 The first librarian was Katherine Ard.
-A bookmobile was also purchased to help serve the outer areas of Montgomery County.
+A bookmobile was purchased to help serve the outer areas of Montgomery County.

 In 1950 the library was relocated to a vacated automobile showroom.
 Five years later, a $300,000 bond was approved for a new 10000 sqft library, which was finished in 1957.

 A second bookmobile was added in 1967.
 In 1970 Mattie Howard was selected to replace Ard as the library director.
 The satellite East Branch Library, located in a leased area of a shopping mall between the towns of New Caney and Porter, was opened in 1974.

 In 1975 Hank Blasick was appointed director of the library.
 A year later the Central Library in Conroe was expanded, adding 3000 sqft, and the South Branch Library opened in The Woodlands Information Center.
 In 1978 the 5500 sqft South Branch Library building was completed with the help of donations and a federal LSCA grant of $75,000.